The web version of Abstract Games Issue 18 is available

 Abstract Games magazine ran for 16 issues, as a print publication, from Spring 2000 to Winter 2003.
-The new series is beginning where the old left off, with AG17.
+The new series began where the old left off, with AG17.
 We will cover a variety of new abstract games and continue to investigate some classics.

 An abstract game is a game without theme.
 Most traditional games, like Chess, Go, or Backgammon are abstract games.
 Modern examples include Hex, Othello, Hive, and many others.
 An abstract game often, but not always, has a board and pieces; many, but not all, are for two players.

 Abstract games typically have simpler rules than games with themes, as they do not need to simulate the complexity of the real world.
 Nevertheless, abstract games may have great depth and interest, despite the simplicity of their rules.
 They may exhibit beauty both in their design, as intellectual constructs, and in their appearance and usage, as physical objects.